 Because it acts as an antiemetic (aka: something that helps prevent vomiting,) ginger is traditionally used in cases of motion sickness, morning sickness, and post-surgical or because of chemotherapy-induced nausea and vomiting.
 Ginger has also been shown to speed up gastrointestinal emptying, so may be a potential treatment for chronic indigestion.

 Ginger as a plant is closely related to turmeric, and like turmeric, also contains anti-inflammatory properties.
-These anti-inflammatory properties have been reported to provide protection against exercise-induced muscle pain, osteoarthritis, and rheumatoid arthritis.

 Often times, ginger is eaten in its fresh, dried, or powdered form.
 You can include more ginger into your healthy eating plan in the following ways: